tejaskannan/budget-rnn/README.md

 As a general note, the code often makes references to a model named Sample RNN.
 This name was the old name for Budget RNNs.
 Thus, within this codebase, Sample RNNs and Budget RNNs are equivalent.

 ## Installation
 The repository has a few dependencies on popular python libraries.
-To install the relevant packages, execute the shell script `install.sh` from the command line.
+To install the relevant packages, navigate into the `budget-rnn` directory and execute the shell script `install.sh` from the command line.
 That is, from the directory `budget-rnn`, run the following.
 ```
 $ ./install.sh
 ```